 In 2014, 12 of our research areas were ranked as ‘world-leading’ in the Government’s Research Excellence Framework (REF).

-We’ve seen lots of changes in the last 159 years, but one thing has remained the same.
+We’ve seen lots of changes since 1858, but one thing has remained the same.
 We’re still passionate about transforming lives through innovative, inclusive and entrepreneurial education and research.

 Today, students from more than 185 countries study with us.
 Our students are at the heart of our University: their educational experience engages, challenges and empowers them to reach their full potential.